lvgl/blog/_posts/2019-07-23-micropython-pure-display-driver.md

 ![LittlevGL + Micropython](/assets/micropython/kisspng-clip-art-illustration-drawing-micropython-5c8fbdeeca47b9.2330618015529241428286.png)

----

-<center>Pure Micropython Display Driver</center>

----

-# What?

-I created a *Pure Micropython* display driver for ILI9341 on ESP32.
+**I created a *Pure Micropython* display driver for ILI9341 on ESP32.
 [Here it is](https://github.com/littlevgl/lv_binding_micropython/blob/master/driver/esp32/ili9341.py).
-"Pure Micropython", in this sense, means that all logic is implemented in Micropython, and uses the standard API for LittlevGL and ESP-SDK libraries.
+"Pure Micropython", in this sense, means that all logic is implemented in Micropython, and uses the standard API for LittlevGL and ESP-SDK libraries.**

-### Background

 LittlevGL by itself is very portable and can be used on many hardware devices and architectures.
 However, it requires a display driver, specific to the hardware it runs on.